Introduction

 During these collisions, excess energy is released in the form of photons (light particles).
 The specific semiconductor material used in the LED determines the color of the emitted light.
 For example, gallium nitride (GaN) is often used for blue and white light, while other materials such as aluminum gallium indium phosphide (AlGaInP) are used for red and green light.

-Durability and Long Lifespan
+Sustainability and Long Lifespan

 A remarkable feature of LED lighting is its long lifespan compared to traditional incandescent and fluorescent lamps.
 This is partly achieved by the fact that LEDs do not have a filament that can wear out, and there is also no gas that can escape as with fluorescent lamps.